-- To plan for, protect and preserve the Employment Area. a) - b) To conform to the policies of the Provincial Policy Statement, the Provincial Growth Plan and the Regional Official Plan to guide the consideration of employment land conversion, at the time of a municipal comprehensive review.
+- a) To plan for, protect and preserve the Employment Area. - a)b) To conform to the policies of the Provincial Policy Statement, the Provincial Growth Plan and the Regional Official Plan to guide the consideration of employment land conversion, at the time of a municipal comprehensive review.

-- Lands within the Employment Area overlay and lands to be added to Region of Halton Employment Area as identified on Schedule B: Urban Structure, of this Plan, are subject to the policies of Chapter 5: Economic Activity, of this Plan, and the underlying land use designations. - b) Lands within the Employment Area overlay and lands to be added to Region of Halton Employment Area as identified on Schedule B: Urban Structure, of this Plan, are necessary to achieve a significant component of the employment forecast for the city to the year 2031, as identified in Chapter 2: Sustainable Growth, of this Plan. - Within the Employment Area overlay and lands to be added to the Region of c) Halton Employment Area, as identified on Schedule B: Urban Structure of this Plan, the Mixed Use Intensification Areas including the lands designated Urban Corridor- Employment Lands; Uptown Business - Employment Lands and the Uptown Business Corridor - Employment Lands, mixed uses in these designations shall permit office and ground floor retail and service commercial uses and shall prohibit major retail and residential uses in accordance with the underlying land use designations.
+- a) Lands within the Areas of Employment Area ooverlay and lands to be added to Region of Halton Employment Area as identified on Schedule B: Urban Structure, of this Plan, are subject to the policies of Chapter 5: Economic Activity, of this Plan, and the underlying land use designations. - b) Lands within the It is recognized that all lands within the Areas of Employment Area Ooverlay and lands to be added to Region of Halton Employment Area as identified on Schedule B: Urban Structure, of this Plan, are necessary to achieve a significant component of the employment forecast for the city to the year 2031, as identified in Chapter 2: Sustainable Growth, of this Plan.
+The area of employment includes all lands identified as and the following land use designations on Schedule E: Land Use - Uptown Urban Centre, of this Plan: